Terms and Conditions

 4. You must check your statements

 4.1 Without limiting any part of these terms and conditions for your account, you must promptly review your statement of account to check for and tell NAB of any transaction recorded on your statement that you suspect for any reason that you did not authorise or for which the information recorded is incorrect.
-Failure to promptly report unauthorised transactions may increase your liability.
+Failure to promptly report unauthorised or incorrect transactions may increase your liability.

 5. What bank fees are applicable to this account?